lblod/app-digitaal-loket/README.md

 The custom authorization rules are defined in a custom [filter.js](https://github.com/lblod/sparql-authorization-wrapper-service/blob/master/config/filter.js) file.
 You can write out the specific query you want executed inside the `isAuthorized()` function, and `sparql-authorization-wrapper-service` will use it when proxying requests from the vendor.

-More info can found in the [writing rules](https://github.com/lblod/sparql-authorization-wrapper-service?tab=readme-ov-file#writing-rules) section of the service's GitHub page.
+More info can found in the [writing rules](https://github.com/lblod/sparql-authorization-wrapper-service?tab=readme-ov-file#writing-rules) section of the service's README page.

 #### vendor-data-distribution-service